 It is important to have one person wholly dedicated to the product as the product owner.
 He should be an able communicator and understand what is required of the product.
 Also nominate the scrum master, who will mentor the team.
 Everyone on the project development team should be involved in the sprint planning process.

+The product backlog is a list of features arranged in order of priority.
+It also contains a brief description of desired features, called user stories as they define requirements from a user’s perspective.
 The product backlog contains everything related to the product such as improvements, bugs and issues.
+It also contains technical work and acquired knowledge.
 Encourage everyone on the team to add to the backlog.
 However, prioritizing items on the backlog should be done only by the product owner.

 During the meeting

 1. Determine the Goal